geoffreygarrett/notes.geoffreygarrett.com/content/notes/estimation-theory.md

 ---

-**Estimation theory** is a branch of statistics that addresses the estimation of unknown parameters basic on empirical measurements, which contain a random component.
+**Estimation theory** is a branch of statistics that addresses the estimation of unknown parameters based on empirical measurements, which contain a random component.

 - An **estimator** is an algorithm that attempts to approximate the unknown